andersmurphy/andersmurphy-blog/resources/posts/2026-06-05-the-perils-of-uuid-primary-keys-in-sqlite.md

 | 90000000   | 11668      |
 | 100000000  | 12586      |

 Oh no!
-What's happened here 10-12x slower?!
+What's happened here the inserts are 10-12x slower?!

 ## Profile